takexaz/StateTemplate/README.md

-# MyState
+# ZoomState

-- Sample state for StateControllerExtension
+- used StateControllerExtension
+- Logical Zoom